nqthqn/howdyband.com/content/compose.md

 +++
 # Music Production

 Music Production is for high school students to compose and record a song.
 Successfully completing this 6 week course earns 0.5 credits in Fine and Applied Arts.
 Bravery is more important than musical talent.
 Middle school students must audition for available seats.
+Visit

-Visit - HowdyBand.com/compose/
+HowdyBand.com/compose/

 **Summer Term Schedule**

 Song Composition: Session 1: June 13 - July 1

-Music Video Production: Session 2: July 5 - July 22
+Record a Song: Session 2: July 2 - July 22

 Students need not have musical talent, only bravery.
 Each session stands independently.
 For example, a student who already has a song recorded, may opt for only the second session, to make the song into a music video.
 Or, also acceptable, is a student who only wants to compose a song, but is not interested in making a music video.